 Don’t Let Tech Kill Your Brand Voice

-AI can reduce content production such as blog post creation costs by up to 4.7 times.
+AI can reduce content production costs significantly.
 But it poses a risk of creating generic “good enough” content that erodes trust.

 AI-generated content often lacks personality because AI trains on massive datasets that average out distinctive voices.
 The result feels corporate and bland even when grammatically correct.
 Missing the quirks and perspective that make brands memorable.